-Meet us at the heart of the Fred Hutch campus to celebrate Juneteenth and the unveiling of the first installation of the Public Art & Community Dialogue Program sponsored by the Office of Diversity, Equity & Inclusion.
+Join us for the unveiling of the fourth installation of the Public Art & Community Dialogue Program, sponsored by the Diversity, Equity & Inclusion Core.

-This work by artist Mark Modimola represents our commitment to inclusion, solidarity and connection with the Black community across the African diaspora.
+This work by artist Ari Campanella represents our commitment to inclusion, solidarity and connection with the LGBTQIA+ communities.

 This event is outdoors and free to the public.
 Light refreshments will be available.

-Led by the Fred Hutch Office of Diversity, Equity & Inclusion, the Public Art and Community Dialogue program provides an opportunity for employees and the broader community to be in dialogue about community solidarity and our pursuit of equity in research and healthcare.
+Led by the Fred Hutch DEI Core, the Public Art and Community Dialogue program provides an opportunity for employees and the broader community to be in dialogue about community solidarity and our pursuit of equity in research and healthcare.
 This program will foster ongoing dialogues with marginalized and oppressed communities to inform our commitment to inclusion, and how we represent that commitment in visual form.

 Selected artists from underrepresented and minoritized communities will develop public art expressions for Fred Hutch banners and flags that will be informed by these dialogues.
 These images will reflect the themes, emotions, expressions, history, culture, and aspirations of the affinity communities and the commitments of Fred Hutch to deepen our anti-racist and inclusive efforts in scientific excellence.